HackEPFL/administrative/addendum.md

 room for the association, as our archival requirements are minimal, and we prefer to rotate our events among many different buildings (so to reach more people).
-Last but not the least, although _Hackers at EPFL_ is already endorsed by many faculty members, we expect our acknowledgemnt to drive more interest from professors.
+Last but not the least, although _Hackers at EPFL_ is already endorsed by many faculty members, we expect our acknowledgment to drive more interest from professors.
 We foresee a certain number of members to be attracted directly by the endorsement of professors during their lectures.